 [Organisations represented include VOX Scotland, Support in Mind Scotland, Young Scot, SAMH, Bipolar Scotland, SeeMe, Lanarkshire Links, and University of Glasgow]

 The staff involved in this project have track records of high-quality participatory research combined with effective public engagement.
 In setting up this project they’ve capitalised on existing links and forged new connections.
 They work with third sector organisations including Scottish Autism and the Scottish Recovery Consortium, patient-led groups including Bipolar Scotland and VOX Scotland, and professional bodies such as NHS Scotland's Mental Health Network.

 Dr Sue Fletcher-Watson has a background in participatory research, especially in the area of autism.
-You can read her thoughts on working with an Autistic mentor here.

 Dr Stella Chan leads Project Soothe, a citizen science initiative which invites members of the public from around the world to submit images which they find soothing.
 The project seeks to learn more about the ways in which people self soothe, whilst generating a bank of images for use in future research studies.